robflaherty/riveted/readme.md

   nonInteraction: false
 });
 ```

+## WordPress Plugin
+You can install Riveted as a WordPress plugin

 ## Google Tag Manager
 If you'd like to integrate with Google Tag Manager, here are the dataLayer variable names: